• Skip to primary navigation

 • Key Characteristics: A roux is a mixture of equal parts of flour and fat that is cooked until it reaches a desired color.
 It adds a rich, nutty flavor and depth to dishes, acting as both a thickener and flavor enhancer.

 • Proper Ratio: Use a roux made from equal parts of flour and fat (such as butter) instead of file powder.
-Adjust the quantity based on the desired thickness and flavor profile of your dish.
+Adjust the quantity based on the desired thickness and flavor of your dish.

 5 - Okra